TOMODOcom/TOMODOkorz/README.md

 korz.js
 ==

-never get cross origin ajax errors again\n
+never get cross origin ajax errors again

 ###what is does
 it routes through [our](//tomodo.com) servers all request that may be cross origin, so they are return to client with ```Access-Control-Allow-Origin:"*"```.